benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncElement name="data_dict" type="dict">

-A dictionary representing distinct data points, where each `key` represents a `uid` and each value represents a nested dictionary of `key-value` pairs: the `x` and `y` attributes represent the spatial coordinates in a projected coordinate system.
-The `live` attribute is optional, with `live=True` representing data points that fall within the original unbuffered area of interest, and `live=False` representing data points that fall within a surrounding buffered area.
+A dictionary representing distinct data points, where each `key` represents a `uid` and each value represents a nested dictionary of `key-value` pairs consisting of `x` and `y` coordinate attributes.
+The coordinates must be in a projected coordinate system matching that of the [`Network_Layer`](http://localhost:8080/cityseer/metrics/networks.html#network-layer) to which the data will be assigned.

 ```python